Jump to: Law • Government • Voter Information • Tax Information

-- ISideWith.com Take a quiz to find out how your personal views align with candidates’ views, primarily for federal election candidates.
+- ISideWith Take a quiz to find out how your personal views align with candidates’ views, primarily for federal election candidates.

-- Vote411.org Get unbiased information about local candidates, check your voter registration status, and print out a customized ballot with your marked selections to take with you on Election Day.
+- Vote411 Get unbiased information about local candidates, check your voter registration status, and print out a customized ballot with your marked selections to take with you on Election Day.

-- League of Women Voters of Elmhurst Provides unbiased local election and candidate information for Elmhurst, IL.
+- League of Women Voters of Elmhurst Provides unbiased local election, meeting observer reports, and candidate information for Elmhurst, IL.

-- OpenSecrets.org Tracks the flow of money in U.S. politics and its effects on elections and policy.
+- OpenSecrets Tracks the flow of money in U.S. politics and its effects on elections and policy.

 - Media Bias/Fact Check Check the bias of various news sources.
 The site is funded by advertising and individual donors.

-- AllSides.com Get news from sources with multiple perspectives and biases, collected all in one place.
+- AllSides Get news from sources with multiple perspectives and biases, collected all in one place.

-- Snopes.com Fact-checks everything from political claims to urban legends.
+- Snopes Fact-checks everything from political claims to urban legends.
 This not-for-profit site is funded primarily by advertising, but also through donations from readers and non-partisan organizations.

-- ProCon.org Provides unbiased, balanced pro/con information on controversial issues.
+- ProCon Provides unbiased, balanced pro/con information on controversial issues.

-The Library does not carry tax forms, but most tax forms and publications can be printed off of the pages below.
+The Library does not carry tax forms, but most tax forms and publications can be printed off of the pages below and staff are happy to help you print forms.
 Many of the popular publications regarding tax preparation are available for checkout from the Library.
-Federal and State tax forms are now available.
-The deadline for filing and paying your taxes has been extended to May 17, 2021 for both State and Federal taxes.
-To learn more about stimulus checks or how coronavirus impacts taxes, please visit the IRS page on coronavirus for updates.
+The IRS and the state of Illinois will start accepting tax returns for tax year 2023 on January 29, 2024.

 To order federal forms by phone: 1-800-TAX-FORM (1-800-829-3676)